neo-project/docs/docs/en-us/exchange/transaction.md

 1. Construct JSON files to invoke either of the following RPC methods:
    - getnep5balances
    - invokefunction
-2. Send the JSON files to NEO RPC server.
+2. Send the JSON files to Neo RPC server.
 3. Calculate the user balance according to the returned values.

 #### Invoking getnep5balances to query